Department of Economics

 Grading Status: Letter grade.

-Econometric models and inference methods for program evaluation.
-Topics include self-selection models, heterogeneous treatment effect models, differences-in-differences methods, and regression discontinuity designs.
+Econometric models and inference methods.
+Topics include non-linear econometric models, quasi-experimental methods for program evaluation (heterogeneous treatment effect models, differences-in-differences methods, and regression discontinuity designs), and advanced methods for panel data.

 Rules & Requirements